brandur/sorg/content/passages-drafts/001-portland.md

 and proceeded to explain everything there was to know about it, and help me buy a ticket.
-(For comparison in San Francisco, you could stand next to a BART or Muni ticketing machine all week, and no transit employee would notice, let alone help.)
-Everywhere you go, store clerks and other locals strike you up for conversation.
-While in the back of rideshare, drivers tell meaningful stories about the area.
+(For comparison in San Francisco, you could stand next to a BART or Muni ticketing machine all week and you'd be lucky to have a transit employee notice, let alone help.)
+Everywhere you go, store clerks and strangers strike you up for conversation.
+While in the back of rideshare, drivers tell meaningful stories about their lives in the area.

 ![Portland](/assets/passages/001-portland/L1010468@2x.jpg)